rackerlabs/support-how-to/content/cloud-images/sharing-images-in-the-cloud-control-panel.md

-If you are an image producer who wants to share an image in the ORD region of the Rackspace cloud, please be aware that the provisioning of cloud services in the ORD region has not been available to recent customers.
+If you are an image producer who wants to share an image in the ORD region of the Rackspace cloud, please be aware that the provisioning of cloud services in the ORD region may not be available to some customers.
 If you share an image with such a customer, the sharing will occur without error from your perspective.
 If the consumer you are sharing with doesn't have cloud services in ORD, of course, they will not see the image and won't be able to boot from it.
-(If *you* don't have service in ORD, this question won't even come up, because you won't have any images in ORD to share!)
+They can open a ticket to request ORD region access though and the issue should resolve once provided.

 A customer can tell if they don't have access to the ORD region by looking in the Control Panel - it won't show up as an option in the